pretto0/pretto0.github.io/content/publication/2021_ICMR/index.md

 ---
-title: 'Bag of Tricks for Building an Accurate and Slim Object Detector for Embedded Applications'
+title: "[ICMR'21]Bag of Tricks for Building an Accurate and Slim Object Detector for Embedded Applications"

 # Authors